ethanpobrien/ketch-take-home/README.md

     }'
     ```
     - save the Id from this output as well, which was again `2`.
-    - we will use this to create questions associated with this QuestionSet.
+    - we will use this to create Questions associated with this QuestionSet.
 1. Then create a Question associated with the QuestionSet:
     ```
     curl --location 'localhost:8000/question/create' \